smaclell/smaclell.github.io/_drafts/changing-layers.md

 How do you know you have hit the sweet spot for your layering?
 You don't.
 Deciding when to combine/split layers is arbitrary!
 Need help thinking through or reviewing your layers?
-Try these methods:
+Try these approaches/questions:

 * Code reviews
 * Talking to others